Last Updated on September 7, 2022 by Rebecca Huff

 Bottom Line: Use it and Lose It

 Whether you decide on MFP or cronometer.com, the main thing to note is that you have to use it to lose it!
 Having the app on your phone, or even paying for the premium version won't help you lose weight or get healthy unless you use it.
+Both MyFitnessPal and Cronometer are beneficial for keeping you aware of what you eat and how you feel.

 You can still do it the old-school way!
 The year Body for Life was published was in 1999, after my fourth child was born, I picked up a copy of this book.
 I was ready for a challenge.
 That was the first of many macro tracking books I've followed.
 Using a tracking app makes any challenge, diet or fitness plan a little bit easier and makes you more successful.